zammad/zammad-admin-documentation/misc/object-conditions/expert-mode.rst

    :alt: Icon for adding a new subclause block
    :width: 16px

-Re-arranging conditions and logic blocks
+Re-arranging Conditions and Logic Blocks
 ----------------------------------------

 Use ≡ to drag conditions or logic blocks and drop them to the position desired.